Drexel University Guidebook for International Faculty

 The Office of Faculty Advancement website offers information on religious and other resources in the Philadelphia area as well as regional and national resources for LGBT faculty.

-Office of Equality & Diversity.
-The Office of Equality and Diversity promotes, supports, and sustains a living, learning, and working environment of diversity, equality, fairness, inclusion, and respect.
+Office for Institutional Equity and Inclusive Culture.
+The Office for Institutional Equity and Inclusive Culture promotes, supports, and sustains a living, learning, and working environment of diversity, equality, fairness, inclusion, and respect.

 Disclaimer: The information and links contained in this guide are intended to serve as a resource only.
 Drexel does not own or endorse any of the outside services, companies, organizations or institutions which may be referenced or linked nor are we responsible for the content of their pages.